 After college, I explored a few different careers.
-I was a police officer, a middle school science teacher, a restaurant manager, and a private health and safety inspector.
+I was a police officer, a middle school science teacher, a restaurant manager, and a private safety inspector.
 During this time of experimentation, I frequently traveled the globe, gaining perspective on different cultures and traditions.
-Though I was raised Catholic, my travels to Asia - and India, in particular - broadened my spiritual viewpoint to include an Eastern perspective.
+Though I was raised Catholic, my travels to Asia - and India, in particular - broadened my spiritual education to include an Eastern perspective.

-Now, as a full-time author and spiritual life coach, I produce books, videos, podcasts, and blogs that communicate what I perceive to be timeless wisdom… wisdom that has been taught over the ages but obscured by the shifting sands of our world’s languages and cultures.
+Now, as a full-time author and spiritual counselor, I produce books, podcasts, and blogs that communicate what I perceive to be timeless wisdom… wisdom that has been taught over the ages but obscured by the shifting sands of our world’s languages and cultures.
 I share this wisdom to promote self-awareness, compassion, and joy in our world.
 I also share resources with members of our human family who are solely focused on survival itself.
 A percentage of profits generated by my efforts is given to charitable organizations that directly aid the neediest people on our planet.

 Whether we’re talking about ending poverty, living in peace, or abolishing injustice, changing our world is easier than it seems.
 Like a massive mountain avalanche, enormous change occurs because of countless tiny shifts under the surface.
 We are those tiny shifts.
 The choice to change ourselves - to be kinder, more generous, and more courageous - is literally the force that changes the world.
 I can think of nothing more empowering and inspiring than that.
 Can you?